russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Understanding motivation: intrinsic vs. extrinsic

-Knowing when to use extrinsic or intrinsic motivation—or a combination of both—can make a difference in any organization.
-Choosing the right motivational approach for tasks can enhance productivity, improve job satisfaction, and help you accomplish your goals more effectively.
+Knowing when to use extrinsic or intrinsic motivation — or a combination of both — can make a difference in any organization.
+Selecting the right motivational approach for tasks can boost productivity, enhance job satisfaction, and help you achieve your goals more effectively.

 Extrinsic motivation

 "Rewards can deliver a short-term boost—just as a jolt of caffeine can keep you cranking for a few more hours.
-But the effect wears off—and, worse, can reduce a person's longer-term motivation to continue the project." — Daniel H. Pink, 'Drive: The Surprising Truth About What Motivates Us'
+But the effect wears off—and, worse, can reduce a person's longer-term motivation to continue the project." — Daniel H. Pink, 'Drive'

 Daniel Pink quote

-If you're a sales representative, your income depends mainly on commission.
+If you're a sales representative, your income primarily depends on commissions.
 The more products you sell, the more you get paid.
 In this case, the extrinsic reward is financial gain, a powerful motivator.

 "Employee of the Month" is a classic example of extrinsic motivation.
 To earn this title, employees typically work overtime, participate in volunteer projects, or strive to exceed their KPIs.
 Recognition and possible rewards are extrinsic factors that encourage higher performance.

 Social media influencers are a good example of people often guided by external motivation.
 The more likes, shares, and followers they get, the more expensive their ad posts become.
-In this case, the extrinsic reward is social approval and monetary income, which motivates the influencer to publish content continuously.
+In this case, the extrinsic rewards are social approval and monetary income, which motivate the influencer to publish content continuously.

 Intrinsic motivation

 Intrinsic motivation is fueled by personal interest or satisfaction from the task itself.
 This internal drive compels you to act without external rewards or pressure.
-It's a type of motivation that comes from within and is often associated with personal growth and self-esteem.
+It's one of the types of motivation that originates from within and is often linked to personal growth and self-esteem.
 Unlike extrinsic motivation, where external factors such as money or recognition act as motivators, intrinsic motivation is motivated by curiosity or a desire for self-improvement.

-"The most powerful motivators—autonomy, mastery, and purpose—are intrinsic, and they work best when people are driven by their internal desires rather than external rewards." — Daniel H. Pink, 'Drive: The Surprising Truth About What Motivates Us'
+"The most powerful motivators — autonomy, mastery, and purpose — are intrinsic, and they work best when people are driven by their internal desires rather than external rewards." — Daniel H. Pink, 'Drive'

 Daniel Pink quote

 "Human beings have an innate inner drive to be autonomous, self-determined, and connected to one another.
-And when that drive is liberated, people achieve more and live richer lives." — Daniel H. Pink, 'Drive: The Surprising Truth About What Motivates Us'
+And when that drive is liberated, people achieve more and live richer lives." — Daniel H. Pink, 'Drive'

 The best approach to motivation is often a balanced mix of extrinsic and intrinsic motivators tailored to your business or team's specific needs and goals.

 "The best leaders are those who develop others.
-In education, the best teachers are those who inspire their students to become lifelong learners." — Patrick Lencioni, 'The Motive: Why So Many Leaders Abdicate Their Most Important Responsibilities'
+In education, the best teachers are those who inspire their students to become lifelong learners." — Patrick Lencioni, 'The Motive'

 Patrick Lencioni quote